xinzhan/core-services.en/help/interface/core_services/core_services.md

 To log in to the Experience Cloud, your users must:

-1. Have an Adobe ID.1.
-Sign in at [!DNL marketing.adobe.com].
+1. Have an Adobe ID.
+1. Sign in at [!DNL marketing.adobe.com].
-1. Belong to a solution group that is mapped to an enterprise group.1.
-If necessary, link their solution accounts to their Adobe ID (described below).
+1. Belong to a solution group that is mapped to an enterprise group.
+1. If necessary, link their solution accounts to their Adobe ID (described below).

 ![](assets/step4_icon.png) Optional: Link existing user accounts.